wangjohn/zinc_cli/README.md

 Welcome to Zinc
 ===============

 [Zinc](http://zinc.io/) is an API for making e-commerce purchases.
 This package allows you to easily access the API and make purchases on Amazon through the command line.
-It also offers wrappers around the API that can be used easily in python code.
+It also offers wrappers around the Zinc API that can be used easily in python code.

-Features:
+The module features:
   * Interactive wizard for purchasing Amazon items from the command line
   * Simple order script that reads your order information from a json file and places the order
   * Python module that allows you to write your own scripts on top of the Zinc API

 ## Quick Start

-For the quick start, just clone the repo and run the `zinc_interactive.py` file.
+For a quick start, just clone the repo and run the `zinc_interactive.py` file.
 You can either run

 ```
 python zinc_interactive.py